Traces, extensions, co-normal derivatives and solution regularity of elliptic systems with smooth and non-smooth coefficients: Traces, extensions and co-normal derivatives for elliptic systems on Lipschitz domains

-For functions from the Sobolev space $H^s(\Omega)$, $\ha<s<\tha$, definitions of non-unique generalised and unique canonical co-normal derivative are considered, which are related to possible extensions of a partial differential operator and its right hand side from the domain $\Omega$, where they are prescribed, to the domain boundary, where they are not.
-Revision of the boundary value problem settings, which makes them insensitive to the co-normal derivative inherent non-uniqueness are given.
-Some new facts about trace operator estimates, Sobolev spaces characterisations, and solution regularity of PDEs with non-smooth coefficients are also presented.\\
+{\bf Abstract}\\ For functions from the Sobolev space $H^s(\Omega)$, $\ha<s<\tha$, definitions of non-unique generalized and unique canonical co-normal derivative are considered, which are related to possible extensions of a partial differential operator and its right hand side from the domain $\Omega$, where they are prescribed, to the domain boundary, where they are not.
+Revision of the boundary value problem settings, which makes them insensitive to the generalized co-normal derivative inherent non-uniqueness are given.
+It is shown, that the canonical co-normal derivatives, although defined on a more narrow function class than the generalized ones, are continuous extensions of the classical co-normal derivatives.
+Some new results about trace operator estimates and Sobolev spaces characterizations, are also presented.